 Make sure that there are no table legs obstructing your guests’ seating position, and also allow for chairs to be pushed fully under the table (this can also be obstructed by the height of the arms on your restaurant chair).
 The ratio between the size of the tabletop and the base is important for the stability of your restaurant table, this also will help when staff are manoeuvring the tables to allow for different layouts.
 The thickness, height and edging options also need to be considered.

 The most popular bases specified within the hospitality industry are single or twin pedestal bases because of the following reasons:

 - Available in a wide range of finishes, styles and sizes

 - Do not obstruct diners leg space like conventional table legs and are unobtrusive

 - Durable and less likely to weaken like a 4 legged table when being dragged

 - Restaurant tables – the ideal restaurant table height is 720mm.
-It’s important to ensure that aren’t too high (sometimes caused by a thick table top on a standard base), as this can create too much space between the chair and the table creating an uncomfortable dining experience
+It’s important to ensure that aren’t too high (sometimes caused by a thick table top on a standard base), as this can create too much space between the chair and the table, resulting in an uncomfortable dining experience

-- Bar tables/side tables –are a good option for accompanying in a bar or restaurant waiting area and should be around 600mm in size.
-Giving the ideal height to perch a late night drink.
+- Bar tables/side tables –are a good option for placing in a bar or restaurant waiting area and should be around 600mm in size (the ideal height to perch a late night drink).

 - Coffee tables – coffee tables are rarely used to eat at, which is why their typical height is around 450mm.
 But they are occasionally positioned in front of lounge chairs if serving afternoon tea or snacks.